justinckh/gachaTown/README.md

    ```

 3. Install the development build:
+   - iOS:
+     - Download the .ipa file from EAS
-   - iOS: Install using Xcode or Apple Configurator
+     - Install using Apple Configurator 2 or TestFlight
+     - Note: The app must be signed with your development team and the device must be registered
+   - Android:
-   - Android: Install the APK on your device
+     - Download and install the APK on your device

 ## Troubleshooting